ePages-de/epages-devportal/_posts/2018/2018-06-05-server-side-react-routing-with-elixir.md

 ## Creating a simple React (frontend) app using react-router

 We'll be using react-router v4 for client-side routing.
-It comes with components that let you declaratively define your routes in JSX.
+It comes with components that let you declaratively define your routes in JS(X).
-Since I wanted to keep the boilerplate small, I decided to write the frontend part in vanilla JS instead of using JSX.
+Since I wanted to keep the boilerplate small, I decided to write the frontend part in vanilla JS.
 Consider the following setup:

 ```javascript